neondatabase/website/content/guides/timescale-fastapi.md

    These commands will return the daily statistics (average, min, max, median, and IQR) for the pre-generated temperature and humidity sensors over the last 7 days.

-2. Create a New Sensor
+2. Create a new sensor.

    Start by creating a new sensor (e.g., a temperature sensor for the living room):